fischhoff/bacteria/bacteria.md

 #source("R_species_classify1.R")
 ```

 Upload "parasiteGMPD.csv" to NCBI website (<https://www.ncbi.nlm.nih.gov/Taxonomy/TaxIdentifier/tax_identifier.cgi>).
 Choose option to save to file from website.
 Save file to working directory as "parasiteGMPD\_tax\_report.txt" Use "parasiteGMPD\_tax\_report.txt" to correct pathogen species names by merging with df\_parasite, with new field "preferred.name".
 Note that some of the preferred.names (e.g. Borelliela) do not match GMPD names (Borrelia).
 Save df\_parasite.Rdata that includes records for mammals without any parasites.
-Comment out, use instead full taxonomy downloaded from NCBI
+Comment out, use instead full taxonomy from NCBI

 ``` r
 # source("parasite_zdx_ncbi.R")